Does it seem like your thoughts are pulling you in multiple directions simultaneously?

 I had no idea my constant inner chatter was coming from my past trauma.
 Honestly, I didn’t remember my past trauma, so how would I have known?
 In my thirties, that changed.
 I began to remember my past and it wasn’t pretty.
 There was so much trauma, it took some time to sort through all the pain and betrayal.
 But once I came to understand my past for what it was, a train wreck, I turned my attention to my thoughts.
 I just knew they were related to my past.
 And what I discovered changed my life.

-My inner parts didn’t agree with each other about how to cope with life.
+These inner parts didn’t agree with each other when it came to coping with life

 These realizations empowered my life.
 I dove deep in to an understanding of my inner parts and what they believed.
 I built a relationship with each part and they started to trust me.
 I worked to get a handle on how they held me back from my best life.
 And I wrote it all down.

-I am pleased to offer this eBook as a navigation tool, so survivors of trauma can understand their own inner parts and unconscious beliefs standing in the way of their best life.
-In this book, I discuss:
+I’ve written this eBook as a navigation tool, so survivors of trauma can understand their own inner parts and the unconscious beliefs standing in the way of their best life.

-The essential drives that become the foundation for our beliefs.
+- The essential drives that become the foundation for your beliefs.